httpwg/wg-materials/interim-13-08/arrangements.md

 ### Register

-Please e-mail [Mark Nottingham](mailto:mnot@mnot.net) by 28 June to register; we need an accurate count for catering and other logistics.

 Interim meetings are primarily for active participants in the work; therefore, preference will be given to those who have taken part in mailing list discussion.
 Limited space will be available for observers.
 If you have not yet